IngoMetzmacher

 About Ingo

-Ingo Metzmacher was General Music Director of the Staatsoper Hamburg (1997–2005), Chief Conductor at the Dutch National Opera (2005–07) and Chief Conductor and Artistic Director of the Deutsches Symphonie-Orchester Berlin (2007–10).
-From 2016 to 2025, he served as Artistic Director of the KunstFestSpiele Herrenhausen in Hanover.
+Ingo Metzmacher was General Music Director of the Staatsoper Hamburg (1997–2005), Chief Conductor at the Dutch National Opera (2005–2007) and Chief Conductor and Artistic Director of the Deutsches Symphonie-Orchester Berlin (2007–2010).
+From 2016 to 2025, he served as Artistic Director of the KunstFestSpiele Herrenhausen in Hanover, shaping the festival with ambitious large-scale projects and landmark premieres.

-At the KunstFestSpiele Herrenhausen, Ingo has brought together the NDR Radiophilharmonie and numerous regional choirs to perform Schönberg's Gurre-Lieder, Berlioz' Requiem, Mahler's Symphony No.8 and Bernstein's Mass, and with the Ensemble Modern the world premiere of Mark Andre's rwh 1-4.
+At the KunstFestSpiele Herrenhausen, Ingo brought together the NDR Radiophilharmonie and numerous regional choirs to perform Schönberg’s Gurre-Lieder, Berlioz’s Requiem, Mahler’s Symphony No.8 and Bernstein’s MASS, and with the Ensemble Modern the world premiere of Mark Andre’s rwh 1-4.

 Ingo is based in Vienna